 If you learn and memorize this simple example you can make quick sketches or illustrations into your memos or draw such fish on the postcard.
 In any case, this is a good exercise to learn how to draw a fish from a scratch.

-Draw two slightly curved lines intersecting near the end, as you see on the picture.
+Draw two slightly curved lines intersecting near the end, as you see in the picture.
 Follow the arrows and the drawing will be easier.
-Now, body of the fish is almost ready.
+Now, the body of the fish is almost ready.

 You can slightly mark the scales on the body of the fish by gentle crossing pencil strokes.

 Good, now you know the basic technique of how to draw a fish - a simple one.